dsnoeijer/angular/aio/content/guide/upgrade-performance.md

 <div class="alert is-important">

-While it is possible to downgrade injectables, downgraded injectables will not be available until the Angular module that provides them is instantiated.
+While it is possible to downgrade injectables, downgraded injectables are not going to be available until the Angular module that provides them is instantiated.
-In order to be safe, you need to ensure that the downgraded injectables are not used anywhere *outside* the part of the application where it is guaranteed that their module has been instantiated.
+Make sure that the downgraded injectables are not used anywhere *outside* the part of the application where it is guaranteed that their module has been instantiated.

-For example, it is *OK* to use a downgraded service in an upgraded component that is only used from a downgraded Angular component provided by the same Angular module as the injectable, but it is *not OK* to use it in an AngularJS component that may be used independently of Angular or use it in a downgraded Angular component from a different module.
+For example, it is *OK* to use a downgraded service in an upgraded component that is only used from a downgraded Angular component provided by the same Angular module as the injectable.
+But it is *not OK* to use it in an AngularJS component that may be used independently of Angular or use it in a downgraded Angular component from a different module.

 </div>